TianleJin/GovHack-2020/README.md

 Our platform allows users to see their financial situation at a glance and quantify the impact of living in a regional area, alongside an algorithm that matches their priorities to a suitable area.
 It could be opportunities for job seekers, the amenities and lifestyle that matches their family’s goals, or how a change of pace could work for them in retirement.

 The post COVID-19 Australia is here.

+# Developer Notes

+Pandas and Requests are missing from requirement.txt; install these manually.